 Do this family project throughout the year, because you don’t have to wait for Thanksgiving or the holiday season to celebrate thankfulness.
 Random acts of kindness are a great way to teach your children about giving.
 However, we have to balance that with a sense of gratitude.

-Get Some Inspiration from the Pre-Filled Printable
+Get Some Inspiration from the Pre-Filled Printable Gratitude Schedule

 Sit down with your children, it doesn’t matter if they are toddlers or teenagers.
 Talk about some of the things listed in the pre-filled version.
 What are some of their favorites?
 Ask open-ended questions to continue a fun discussion, but don’t be surprised if their answers are more insightful than your own.
 Their minds are young and see the world so differently.

 If you have older children, challenge them to fill out their own list.
 However, make sure to keep one to work on as a family.
 We can all find things we’re thankful for that we haven’t thought about before.
 This is such a great project to do as a family or for each individual person.
 Wouldn’t it be amazing if this turned into a beautiful habit for each family member?

-Why 30 Days?
+Why 30 Days of Thankfulness?

 On days, where my daughter starts a streak of complaining, we usually stop and ask her to tell us 5 things that she’s thankful for.
 But, it’s easy for us to do the same thing when we run into challenges.
 Haven’t you run into a few friends that constantly unload all the things that are going wrong in their lives?
 Yes, I’ve run into them too.
 I have to bite my tongue to avoid asking them the same question I ask my 9-year-old.
 Maybe you can print out a sheet for them too!